medically reviewed by Dr Godmi Tresa

 "Bad breath is like a bad song—nobody wants to listen."

-Also known as halitosis, it can get embarrassing and frustrating!
-It can negatively impact one's self-esteem and personal relationships.
+Bad breath is also known as halitosis.
+Halitosis can get embarrassing and frustrating!
+It can badly affect one's self-esteem and personal relationships.
 While everyone experiences occasional bad breath, is it considered something that someone should take care of?
 Chronic halitosis is a severe problem that can indicate underlying gut health and overall well-being issues.
-If you're looking for gut health expert advice, you're at the right place.
+If you're seeking expert advice on gut health, you've come to the right place.

 Acid reflux and bad breath often co-occur.